 If you decide to proceed with amplification for your child then family support and support at school will be important factors in determining the success of the hearing aid or FM fitting.

-Children and young adults up to 26 years of age can obtain a high quality range of amplification options at no cost, through Australian Hearing's program.
+Children and young adults up to 26 years of age can obtain a high quality range of amplification options at no cost, through Hearing Australia's program.
 There is also the option for families to purchase devices with non-standard features if they wish.
 Your audiologist will work through the options with you.
 A small annual maintenance fee is payable after your child has been fitted with the device.

 Your audiologist will discuss an appropriate management plan with you.